Tool for encoding / decoding with the Base62 encoding system, using all alphanumeric characters (upper and lower case) forming a base 62.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.

-The content of the page "Base62 Encoding" and its results may be freely copied and reused, including for commercial purposes, provided that dCode.fr is cited as the source.
+The content of the page "Base62 Encoding" and its results may be freely copied and reused, including for commercial purposes, provided that dCode.fr is cited as the source (Creative Commons CC-BY free distribution license).

 Exporting the results is free and can be done simply by clicking on the export icons ⤓ (.csv or .txt format) or ⧉ (copy and paste).